 “We considered how the space would be used by the teams, which involved engaging loads of representatives to give their own perspectives.
 We had focus groups with various teams, using our different hybrid profiles to better understand when people would be in and assess how many desks and active collaboration spaces we would need.

 “It’s a space tailored to the people who are using it – real human-centred design.
 We’ve also thought about structuring the space to drive the behaviors we want to see.
-That meant optimizing for in-person meetings and collaboration rather than Zoom and desk time.”
+That meant optimising for in-person meetings and collaboration rather than Zoom and desk time.”

 Every detail counts